bram-exe/PSCAD-Hypersim-Data-Center-Modeling/README.md

 | Load trip | 0.05 pu load removed as a step | Peaks ≈ 60.14 Hz, AGC restores to 60 Hz over ~300 s |
 | Dynamic training load | Llama2 16-node power trace, 250 MW scale | Sustained ≈ ±0.05 Hz oscillation tracking the workload |

+## Next Steps

+Currently, this study focuses on frequency analysis.
+Next, I am expanding this model to look at voltage stability.
+If you have any reccomendations feel free to reach out to me personally.

+---

 *Dated 7-2-26.
 All per-unit values are on a 5 GW system base with H = 5 s.*

-*Disclaimer: This README file was generated with help from Claude*
+*Disclaimer: Parts of this README file was generated with help from Claude, it is quite good at coming up with analogies for these topics, and working with LaTeX can be quite time consuming.*